 “Low Yield/Poor Quality” Cleanup Target Levels.

 If the responsible party wants to utilize the low yield/poor quality cleanup target levels (CTLs) for groundwater and corresponding leachability-based CTLs for soil, then the IC should identify the property as having poor quality and/or low yield groundwater, and it should prohibit the use of groundwater on the property because of the contaminants that are allowed to remain at higher levels than the default health-based CTLs based on a determination that the groundwater already is of poor quality or low yield.
+Sample language for a restriction based on poor quality/low yield is included in the Model Restrictive Covenant (Attachment 3).

 C. CREATING AND USING INSTITUTIONAL CONTROLS